WINGSPACE PROFESSIONAL MENTORSHIP PROGRAM

 Wingspace is dedicated to the goal of building a culturally diverse and pluralistic theater community and therefore strongly encourages applications from women, persons of color, LQBTQ people and individuals with disabilities.

-Online applications available here.
+Online applications are not closed.
 Please read the Application Guidelines before beginning your application.

 The application deadline is March 28, 2017.
 Mentorship deadline may be extended if applicant pool is not sufficiently diverse.